Ideas

 Closely related to this work is my study of time.
 Mach remarked “It is utterly beyond our power to measure the changes of things by time.
 Quite the contrary, time is an abstraction at which we arrive through the changes of things.”
 Thus, time as such does not exist but only change.
 Much of my research has been devoted to the implications of this insight.
 I have shown how, alongside the relativity of motion, the notion of time as change can be built into the foundations of dynamics.
 In fact, this idea is contained in a hidden form within general relativity.
 Its potential consequences for the yet to be found quantum mechanics of the universe are profound.
 The quantum universe is likely to be static.
 Motion and the apparent passage of time may be nothing but very well founded illusions.
 This is the thesis of The End of Time (books), which is aimed both at the general reader and physicists.

-A relatively simple Machian reformulation of classical dynamics can illustrate how time, or precisely duration, is redundant as a fundamental concept.
+In a (winning) submission (pdf) to a previous FQXI essay competition, I show that a relatively simple Machian reformulation of classical dynamics can illustrate how time, or precisely duration, is redundant as a fundamental concept.
 Duration and the behaviour of clocks emerge from a timeless law that governs change.
-This is the subject of my winning submission (pdf) to the FQXi essay competition on the nature of time.

 In the last few years, Niall Ó Murchadha, several students, and I have explored the implications of the relativity of size (current research).
 If all distances in the universe were doubled over night, nothing would tell us this had happened.
-We therefore believe that absolute space is irrelevant and that relativity of size should be built into the foundations of dynamics.
+We therefore believe that relativity of size should be built into the foundations of dynamics.
 Strangely, Einstein’s general relativity just fails to implement perfect relativity of size.
 This is what allows the universe to expand in his theory.
 The Big Bang violates relativity of size.
 Most cosmologists accept this without even realising that it is an issue.
-We have created a scale-invariant theory very like general relativity but with perfect relativity of size.
-However, our construction is not yet satisfactory, and the search continues for a better alternative.
-Relativity of size is such an attractive principle, I believe that a dynamics of pure shape will one day be found.
+We created a scale-invariant theory very like general relativity but with perfect relativity of size.
+However, our construction was not satisfactory, being unable to explain fundamental observational facts in cosmology.
+Relativity of size is such an attractive principle, I long believed that a dynamics of pure shape would one day be found, but in the last two years my thinking has changed somewhat.
+The changed perspective is reflected in the final four papers in Papers before the two on maximal variety.
+These define a theory of gravity that my current collaborators and I call Shape Dynamics.
+It retains the essential dynamical core of general relativity while removing in a well-motivated way structure that is potentially redundant and may well be responsible for the difficulties in the creation of quantum gravity.
+My collaborators Henrique Gomes, Sean Gryb, Tim Koslowski and Flavio Mercati are now working actively on Shape Dynamics and have obtained very interesting and encouraging results, the first of which are already published in two of the four papers just mentioned.